alfonsobries/vue-tailwind-docs/content/installation.md

 Vue.use(VueTailwind, settings)
 ```

-<tip>Using the syntax from point **3.3** is the best way to prevent a big bundle size but only if you import a couple of components.
+<tip>Using the syntax from point **3.3** is the best way to prevent a big bundle size, but only if you import a couple of components.
 If the number of components you install increases, the recommended way to install them is to use the syntax from the points **3.1** or **3.2** to help the library reuse some code and keep the bundle size at a minimum.</tip>

 ## 4. Configure purgecss (optional)

-Using `purgecss` postcss plugin.

-Move your settings to a separate file and then add that file to the postcss config:
+To use `purgecss` postcss plugin, you will need a way to tell the plugin which classes you are using.
+One way to do that is to move your settings to a separate file and then add that file to the postcss config:

 ```js [./MySettings.js]
 import {